WordPress Maintenance – 7 tasks that need to be performed regularly

 There are hosted platforms like Shopify that take care of all these aspects but they will bill you monthly for this service (It is included in the monthly payments you make to them).

-In the case of a WordPress/Woo Commerce website, many clients can do the basic upkeep like updating the core plugins or update a new WordPress version.
+In the case of a WordPress/Woo Commerce website, many clients can do the basic upkeep like updating the core plugins or updating a new WordPress version.
 It is perfectly fine and provided you take regular backups you can do such small tasks to update your website.

 But there are certain tasks that can harm your website, can crash the database and distorts the working of the website if not done properly.
 Even a single plugin mismatch can hamper the working of your website.